Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 Future trends in solar PV

 Solar energy is expected to play a significant role in the future of energy production, with the most efficient solar panels available on the market having an efficiency rate of 22.8%.
-The latest developments and breakthroughs in solar technology include longer-lasting solar cells, solar cells that you can print onto flexible surfaces, solar panels that track the sun from east to west throughout the day, and solar power plants that work at night.
+The latest developments and breakthroughs in solar technology include longer-lasting solar cells, solar cells that can be printed onto flexible surfaces, solar panels that track the sun from east to west throughout the day, and solar power plants that work at night.

 To catch up with this, more than sixty countries need to generate more than 15% of their electricity from solar.
 This could provide 45% of the electricity by 2050 if the energy system is fully decarbonised.
 Globally, this would imply a 68% increase in average annual solar PV investment from now until 2050 (to USD 192 billion/yr).
 Solar PV investment stood at USD 114 billion/yr in 2018.